aFarkas/lazysizes/README.md

 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.

 ####JS API - options
 Options can be set by declaring a global configuration option object named ``lazySizesConfig``.
-This object should be defined before the including lazysizes script or at least in the same script file.
+This object should be defined before the lazysizes script.
 A basic example:

 ```js
 window.lazySizesConfig = {